-THE OFFERING Shares of common stock offered by us 5,781,683 shares Shares of common stock offered by the selling stockholders 6,718,317 shares Total 12,500,000 shares Shares of common stock to be outstanding after this offering 64,393,969 shares Over-allotment option to be offered by us 1,875,000 shares Use of proceeds We expect our net proceeds from this offering will be approximately \$52.4 million based on an assumed initial public offering price of \$10.00 per share, which is the midpoint of the range reflected on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and after giving effect to estimates of certain expenses that we expect to be reimbursed.
+THE OFFERING

+Shares of common stock offered by us shares

+Shares of common stock offered by the selling stockholders shares

+Total shares

+Shares of common stock to be outstanding after this offering shares approximately \$ million.
 We plan to use the net proceeds to us from this offering for working capital and other general corporate purposes.
 We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
+See

+Over-allotment option to be offered by us and the selling stockholders shares

-See "Use of Proceeds."
-Risk Factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-Proposed Nasdaq Global Market symbol "FTNT"
+Use of proceeds We expect our net proceeds from this offering will be discussion of factors to consider carefully before deciding to invest in shares of our common stock. $\,$

+"Use of Proceeds."

+Risk Factors You should read the "Risk Factors" section of this prospectus for a

+Proposed symbol "

-The number of shares of our common stock that will be outstanding after this offering is based on 58,612,286 shares outstanding at September 30, 2009, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 58,112,679 shares outstanding at June 28, 2009, and excludes:

-- 17,488,988 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2009 (including 243,730 shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested options immediately prior to the closing of this offering), at a weighted-average exercise price of \$4.88 per share; - 300,025 shares of common stock issuable upon the exercise of options granted after September 30, 2009, at an exercise price of \$11.00 per share; - 291,000 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2009 (including 150,000 shares that we expect to be sold in this offering by a selling stockholder upon the exercise of a warrant immediately prior to the closing of this offering), at a weighted-average exercise price of \$7.07 per share; and - 9,000,000 shares of common stock reserved for future issuance under our 2009 Equity Incentive Plan.
+- 18,050,028 shares of common stock issuable upon the exercise of options outstanding as of June 28, 2009 (including shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested options at the closing of this offering), at a weighted-average exercise price of \$4.77 per share; - 295,465 shares of common stock issuable upon the exercise of options granted after June 28, 2009, at an exercise price of \$9.30 per share; - 291,000 shares of common stock issuable upon the exercise of warrants outstanding as of June 28, 2009 (including shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of warrants at the closing of this offering), at a weighted-average exercise price of \$7.07 per share; and - 9,000,000 shares of common stock reserved for future issuance under our 2009 Equity Incentive Plan.